PraneshASP/vscode-solidity-inspector/README.md

 - Forge storage-layout o/p generation for the current file (or) selected file(s).
 - Flatten current file (or) selected file(s).
 - Inline highlighting in code editor for unused imports.
+- Generate and view Foundry deployment report in a clean and concise table format.

 ---